-When a car is involved in an insurance claim following an accident, or is damaged as a result of fire, flood or during a theft, its insurance company will assess it to judge if it’s worth repairing, and the extent of the cosmetic and structural damage.
+When a car is involved in an insurance claim following an accident, or is damaged as a result of fire, flood or theft, the insurance company will assess it to judge if it’s worth repairing, and the extent of the cosmetic and structural damage.
 Their findings will then result in them assigning the car a category.
 This determines the resulting repairs that will need to be carried out, and gives future buyers an extra indication as to what to look out for.

 What is Cat S and Cat N damage?

-A Cat S car is one which has sustained structural damage during a crash – think items such as chassis and suspension.
-While the car can safely be repaired and put back on the road, Cat S cars must be re-registered with the DVLA.
+A Cat S car is one which has sustained structural damage during a crash – think items such as the chassis and suspension.
+While Cat S cars can safely be repaired and put back on the road, they must be re-registered with the DVLA.

-Cat N classification encompasses all non-structural damage, such as lights, infotainment and heated seats.
-As with Cat S cars, Cat N vehicles can be put back on the road, however, unlike Cat S cars, there is no need to re-register it with the DVLA – though you will still need to inform them your car has been written-off.
+Cat N classification encompasses all non-structural damage, such as body panels, lights, and the infotainment system.
+As with Cat S cars, Cat N vehicles can be put back on the road but they do not need to be re-registered with the DVLA – though you will still need to inform them your car has been written-off in the first place.